Squiding/Notes/Computational_methods/NP_Problem.md

 # Computational Method: NP Problem

+> This content is based on the answer by [templatetypedef](https://stackoverflow.com/users/501557/templatetypedef) on Stack Overflow: [What are NP and NP-complete problems?](https://stackoverflow.com/questions/6916162/what-are-np-and-np-complete-problems)

 There are many ways of thinking about NP and NP-completeness.
 I'll start with a definition of NP, then will talk about NP-hardness, and finally NP-completeness.

 ---